 Fee-Based: This is a term created to confuse you.
 It sounds very similar to fee-only, but that’s where the similarity ends.
 Yes, the advisor can receive fees like a fee-only advisor, but they also receive commissions from annuities, insurance, and mutual funds.

-J. H. White Financial is a fiduciary, fee-only advisory firm that only employs CERTIFIED FINANCIAL PLANNING™ professionals.
+J. H. White Financial is a fiduciary, fee-only advisory firm that only employs CERTIFIED FINANCIAL PLANNER™ professionals.
 That allows us, and all fee-only advisors, to provide objective recommendations that place your needs first.

 The commission and fee-based models have the potential for conflicts of interest.
 Yes, I’m biased towards the fee-only model, but it’s important to understand how your advisor gets paid.
 It will affect the advice you receive.